jamescherti/minimal-emacs.d/README.md

 *(The theme shown in the screenshot above is the *[tomorrow-night-deepblue-theme.el](https://github.com/jamescherti/tomorrow-night-deepblue-theme.el)*, available on MELPA.)*

+In addition to *minimal-emacs.d*, startup speed is influenced by your computer's processing power and disk speed.
+To establish a baseline, start Emacs with only *minimal-emacs.d* and no additional configurations, then run `M-x emacs-init-time`.
+Incrementally modify your init files and observe the impact on startup time.
+For consistent comparisons, always test on the same computer and Emacs version.
+It's also important to ensure that all packages are deferred using `:defer t` and `:commands`, which makes Emacs load them only when needed (see additional examples in this README.md).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents